gmc-code/PC-microbit-micropython/docs/breadboards/LEDs_with_resistors.rst

 Blink All
 ----------------------------------------

-| Pressing A blinks all 3 LEDS in order.
+| Pressing A blinks all 3 LEDS in order, one after the other.
 | Pressing B blinks all 3 LEDS together.

 .. code-block:: python